bugtrons/bugtrons-1/README.md

 - [DEVSTRONS'](https://twitter.com/devstrons): LEARN | CODE | TRON
 - [THE ALGORITHMS](https://github.com/TheAlgorithms): Open Source resource for learning Data Structures & Algorithms and their implementation in any Programming Language

 > **"Competition makes us faster.
-Collaboration makes us better 💪"**
+Collaboration makes us better"**

 We believe in open source for everyone, and coding ability enhances the folks development among communities.

 ### 🏗 STRUCTURE:
-Three-Tier, Multi-Division contest, and Coding Rounds 🔥 <br />
+Three-Tier, Multi-Division contest, and Coding Rounds <br />
 See individual show addendums for tier-two multi-division contest, after competed & cleared the round for tier-one.</br>
 </br>